fenago/kubernetes-course/md/Lab_2.md

 ============================

-By the end of this chapter, you will have a single-node Minikube environment set up where you can run many of the exercises and activities in this book.
+By the end of this lab, you will have a single-node Minikube environment set up where you can run many of the exercises and activities in this course.
 You will be able to understand the high-level architecture of Kubernetes and identify the roles of the different components.
 You will also learn the basics required to migrate containerized applications to a Kubernetes environment.